Pediatric Neuropsychology Fellowship

 Clinical Activities

-Outpatient neuropsychological assessments, consultation and intervention in pediatric neurodevelopmental disorders, including learning disabilities, ADHD, and Autism Spectrum Disorder, as well as exposure to children and adolescents with a history of medically-related conditions, such as diabetes, prematurity, epilepsy, acquired brain injury, and neonatal complications constitute the clinical experience.
+Clinical activities comprise seventy to eighty percent of the fellow’s time.
+Clinical activities include outpatient neuropsychological assessment, consultation and intervention in pediatric neurodevelopmental disorders, including learning disabilities, ADHD, and Autism Spectrum Disorder, as well as exposure to children and adolescents with a history of medically-related conditions, such as diabetes, prematurity, epilepsy, acquired brain injury, and neonatal complications constitute the clinical experience.
 These populations present with a wide range of neurological dysfunction (e.g., seizures, stroke) and cognitive difficulties (related to diagnosis and/or treatment) including problems in the areas of attention, executive functioning, memory, visuospatial reasoning, sensory/motor functioning and adjustment that afford fellows with broad-based training.

 Fellowship training focuses on a developmental model of assessment, with experiences that include clinical work, didactics, and research.
-Upon completion of the fellowship, trainees gain the necessary clinical and research skills for independent practice in pediatric neuropsychology, as well as the knowledge base to pursue board certification in clinical neuropsychology from the American Board of Professional Psychology (ABPP-CN).
+Upon completion of the fellowship, trainees will have gained the necessary clinical and research skills for independent practice in pediatric neuropsychology, as well as the knowledge base to pursue board certification in clinical neuropsychology from the American Board of Professional Psychology (ABPP-CN).

+Didactic opportunities comprise ten percent of the fellow’s time.
 Postdoctoral fellows participate in formal didactics and professional development opportunities.
-These include attendance at weekly Department of Child and Adolescent Psychiatry Grand Rounds, Child Study Center (CSC), case conferences, child and adolescent psychology seminars, and seminars at the NYU Langone Comprehensive Epilepsy Center.
-Fellows also have the opportunity to receive formal training in autism spectrum assessment tools, including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
-Fellows also have opportunities to provide supervision to pre-doctoral trainees and consultation to psychiatry residents with the support of a faculty supervisor.
-Fellows also have the option to engage in other clinical experiences during their second year, including organizational skills training and remediation, parent–child interaction therapy, and family therapy.
+These include weekly shared seminars with the NYU Langone Comprehensive Epilepsy Center, Department of Child and Adolescent Psychiatry Grand Rounds, NYU Child Study Center (CSC) case conferences, and child and adolescent psychology professional development seminars.
+Fellows have the opportunity to attend a neuroanatomy brain lab, offered twice per year.
+Fellows also have the option to receive formal training in autism spectrum assessment tools, including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
+Additionally, fellows will provide supervision to pre-doctoral trainees and consultation to psychiatry residents with the support of a faculty supervisor.
+Didactics may also include auditing course in neuroanatomy.

 Clinical Research

-Neuropsychology postdoctoral fellows also engage in clinical research projects within the department.
-Recent research within the Neuropsychology and Learning Service team has been focused on the perceived utility of neuropsychological evaluations, validity of targeted measurement tools and subscales, and on executive functioning and its impact on diabetes medication adherence.
+Clinical research opportunities comprise roughly ten to fifteen percent of the fellow’s time.
+Neuropsychology postdoctoral fellows engage in clinical research projects within the department utilizing a mentorship model.
+Current research within the Neuropsychology and Learning Service team has been focused on the perceived utility of neuropsychological evaluations, validity of targeted measurement tools and subscales, and on demographic factors contributing to neuropsychological outcomes.

-Fellows conduct outpatient neuropsychological and educational assessments with children, adolescents, and young adults at the NYU Child Study Center.
-All aspects of the assessment process are supervised by licensed staff neuropsychologists.
+Fellows are provided with broad post-doctoral training in Pediatric outpatient neuropsychological assessments with children, adolescents, and young adults at the NYU Child Study Center.
+All aspects of the assessment process are supervised by licensed and/or boarded staff neuropsychologists.

-By the end of the two-year post-doctoral fellowship, fellows gain advanced skill in neuropsychological evaluation, treatment, and consultation as well as advanced understanding of brain-behavior relationships.
-Fellows are eligible for state licensure and have received training consistent with Houston Conference Guidelines for board certification.
+By the end of the two-year post-doctoral fellowship, fellows will have advanced skill in neuropsychological evaluation, treatment, and consultation and advanced understanding of brain-behavior relationships.
+Fellows will be eligible for state licensure.
+Fellows will have received training consistent with Houston Conference Guidelines for board certification.

 How to Apply